Naval Air Station Sigonella: History

-The United States Naval Air Facility (NAF), Sigonella, was established 15 June 1959.
-Its first commanding officer was Captain Walter J. Frazier.
-The facility was conceived in the early 1950s, when plans to base U.S. Navy P2V Neptunes at Hal Far, Malta began to outgrow the facility.

-When there was no room for expansion at Malta, the U.S. Navy obtained NATO backing to be hosted by Sicilians.
-Italy made land available under a temporary agreement signed 25 June 1957.
-Six days later, Landing Ship Tank (LSTs) began to deliver equipment from the Malta base.
+The idea of a U.S. naval airbase on Sigonella arose in the early 1950s, when operations with U.S. Navy P2V Neptunes outgrew their base at Hal Far, Malta.
+The United States Navy obtained NATO backing for a base on Sicily.
+Italy made land available under a temporary agreement signed on June 25, 1957.
+Six days later, Landing Ship Tanks (LSTs) began to deliver equipment from the Malta base.

 Ground was broken in September, and construction on the administrative area at NAF I was started in 1958.
-It was built on top of an airfield where damaged fighters and bombers of the German Air Force had once landed during the Second World War.
+It was built on top of an airfield where damaged fighters and bombers of the German Air Force had once landed during the World War II.
 The first Americans arrived for work at Sigonella in March 1959—six months before any buildings were ready—and so worked for six months in Catania at a large warehouse complex called Magazzino Generale (General Warehouse), which is opposite the cemetery on the right side of the street as one enters Catania from the base.

+Naval Air Facility, Sigonella, was formally established June 15, 1959, commanded by Captain Walter J. Frazier.
 By the end of August 1959, the NAF II airfield was available for daylight flights under visual flight rules (VFR); 24 flights were logged by 31 August.

-One of Sigonella's first buildings was what is now the American Forces Network (AFN) building.
-In 1958, that building was Sigonella's vector (pest) control center, where rat poison was stored.
+One of Sigonella's first buildings was its vector (pest) control center, where rat poison was stored.
 The Army Corps of Engineers next used the building for their offices, later sharing it with Special Services, or what is now called Morale, Welfare and Recreation (MWR).
-Around 1966, AFN came to Sigonella and joined Special Services, which soon moved out, leaving the building to the broadcasters.
+Around 1966, the American Forces Network came to Sigonella and joined Special Services, which soon moved out, leaving the building to the broadcasters.

-Sigonella's first flood occurred mid-September 1959.
-The Dittaino Bridge between NAF I and NAF II was under six feet of water on 20 September and all traffic had to go through Catania.
+NAF Sigonella's first flood occurred in mid-September 1959.
+The Dittaino Bridge between NAF I and NAF II was under six feet of water on September 20 and all traffic had to go through Catania.
 Power outages accompanied the floods.

 In 1965 the Italian Air Force sited at Sigonella the 41st Antisubmarine Warfare Wing (86st Gruppo and 88st Gruppo) with mixed crews from the Air Force and Navy.

 In the 1980s, "Naval Air Facility" Sigonella was redesignated as a "Naval Air Station".

-In 1983 the base was named after World War II pilot Captain Cosimo Di Palma (it), who was shot down by the Luftwaffe while on a mission with the Italian Co-belligerent Air Force and was honored with the Gold medal of Military Valor.
+In 1983 the base was named after World War II pilot Captain Cosimo Di Palma (it), who was shot down by the Luftwaffe while on a mission with the Italian Co-belligerent Air Force and was honored with the Gold Medal of Military Valor.